ryan-haskell/unblank/docs/progression.md

 *   Quest tracking
 *   Quest completion
 *   Dodge roll / dash
+    *   Stamina meter
+    *   Animation / sprites
+    *   Implementation
+    *   Sound Effect
 *   Cosmetics
 *   Player buffs / upgrades

 ## Phase 6

 West of village there's a bandit camp.
 In center there's a chest with strong attack.
 East of village there's a bandit camp.
-In center there's a chest with swimming.
-Various buff / upgrade items can be found on the map. (collectables?)
+In center there's a chest with fireball.
+Various buff / upgrade items can be found on the map.
+The strong attack uses stamina.
+Acquiring the fireball causes a mana meter to appear, and enemies can now drop mana potions.

 Code work:

 *   More enemy types
-*   Treasure chest
+*   Treasure chests
 *   Strong attack
+    *   Sprite & Animation
+    *   Sound
+*   Fireball
+    *   Sprite & Animation
+    *   Sound
 *   Obstacle breakable by strong attack
-*   Swimming
+*   Obstacle breakable by fireball

 ## Phase 7

-Swimming through the river (crossed by bridge earlier) leads to another bandit camp.
-This camp has ranged attack
+North of the village is a third bandit camp.
+This camp contains a chest with (void undestruction?).
+With this the player can proceed east to the void and finish the game with a maybe boss fight?

 Code work:

-*   More enemy types?
+*   More enemy types
+*   Void Undestruction
-*   Ranged attack
+*   Boss Fight?

-1. Water camp unlocks water jump ( A / spacebar )
-1. Forest camp unlocks air dash ( B / shift )
-1. Volcano camp unlocks fireball ( Y / Q key )
-1. Mountain camp unlocks rock smash ( X / E key )

-# Random ideas

-*   At the end of the game zoom out the player view to see full uncovered map (assuming fog of war implemented)
+*   The End Screen & Credits?